-- Coordinate activities with partners, sub-grantees, government and other implementers, as well as with other Mercy Corps global staff.
+- Ensure close coordination and information sharing with consortium partners, sub-grantees, local government, private and public utilities, contractors and other implementers, as well as with other Mercy Corps programs.

-SUPERVISORY RESPONSIBILITY: Program Managers, consultants, engineering staff program staff
+Supervisory Responsibility: DCOP, LIFT Program Managers, consultants, engineering and program staff

-- MA/MSc in environmental or infrastructure engineering, Business and Administration, Governance or equivalent.
+- MA/MSc in environmental or infrastructure engineering, business administration, governance or equivalent.

 - 5 years+ of experience in the management and oversight of USAID-funded cooperative agreement and/or contracts of similar size and scope.

-- Demonstrated knowledge/experience of USAID policies, procedures and approaches with regards to design, implementation, budgeting, monitoring and evaluation.
+- Demonstrated knowledge of and experience with USAID policies, procedures and approaches with regards to design, implementation, budgeting, monitoring and evaluation.